 Drama at Northwood College has a very high profile and there are numerous opportunities for girls to participate in both the classroom and extra-curricular activities.

-In the Autumn Term girls have the opportunity to audition for the house plays which are performed in front of the school just after half-term.
+In the Summer Term girls have the opportunity to audition for the house plays which are performed in front of the school.
 A prize is awarded to the winning house and individual prizes go to the best performers in Lower School, Upper School and Sixth form respectively.
-This year each house will be performing four different short comedies.
+This year each house will be performing a short section of a comedy performance.

 MAIN SCHOOL PRODUCTION

-The Autumn Term also sees the main school production, which last year was the award winning musical, School of Rock.
+The main school production last year was Shared Experience’s adaptation of the classic Jane Eyre.
 Girls from all years are encouraged to audition and are selected on ability.
-Recent productions have included The 39 Steps, Confusions, a Cabaret evening, An Ideal Husband, Annie Get Your Gun, Oliver, Little Women, Fiddler on the Roof, The House of Bernarda Alba, The Sound of Music, Pride and Prejudice (with boys from Harrow School), Animal Farm and Lady Windermere’s Fan.
+Recent productions have included: Daisy Pulls It Off, School of Rock, The 39 Steps, An Ideal Husband, Annie Get Your Gun, Oliver, Little Women, Fiddler on the Roof, The House of Bernarda Alba, The Sound of Music, Pride and Prejudice (with boys from Harrow School), Animal Farm, and Lady Windermere’s Fan.

-Girls are also frequently asked to participate in productions by John Lyon and Harrow School, which are performed at the professionally equipped Ryan Theatre at Harrow School.
-Our girls have recently taken part in Our Country’s Good, Hairspray, A Chorus Line, Oklahoma, Copacabana, 42nd Street, Grease, (John Lyon) and Guys and Dolls, The Trial, Les Miserables and Crazy for You (Harrow School).
+Girls are also frequently asked to participate in productions with John Lyon and Harrow School, which are performed at the professionally equipped Ryan Theatre at Harrow School.

 LOWER SCHOOL PRODUCTION

-The Lower school production in the Summer Term provides the opportunity for Lower school girls to gain experience of performing and the commitment involved, as well as mixing with other year groups.
-Recent productions have included Two Weeks with the Queen, The Tulip Touch, The Chrysalids, The Voyage of the Dawn Treader, Room 13, Skellig, The Willow Pattern, The Exam and Adventure Camp and Step by Wicked Step.
-The production is open to girls in Years 7, 8, and 9.
+The Lower School production in the Summer Term provides the opportunity for Lower School girls to gain experience of performing and the commitment involved, as well as mixing with other year groups.
+Recent productions have included: Secrets, Two Weeks with the Queen, The Tulip Touch, The Chrysalids, The Voyage of the Dawn Treader, Room 13, Skellig, The Willow Pattern, The Exam, and Adventure Camp.
+The production is open to all girls in Years 7, 8, and 9.

 THEATRE TRIPS AND VISITS BY PROFESSIONALS

 The Department organises numerous theatre trips and encourages visits from professionals.
-Recent workshops have included: a make-up workshop run by the BAFTA nominated Gilly Popham and a workshop run by the Donmar Warehouse Theatre and the acclaimed physical theatre company, Frantic Assembly.
-Recent theatre trips have included: Frantic Assembly’s Things I know to be True, An Inspector Calls, The 39 Steps, Hamlet starring Benedict Cumberbatch at the Barbican, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, The Woman in Black, Roots and Once a Catholic.
+Workshops have included: a make-up workshop run by a BAFTA nominated make-up artist, acting workshops run by the Donmar Warehouse and the acclaimed physical theatre company, Frantic Assembly.
+Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I Know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, and The Woman in Black.